 Dog Collar Necklace

-The dog collar necklace was adopted by the modern “punk” style and many really do resemble leather dog collars adorned with spikes.
-However, dog collars can also feature a less literal modern yet feminine design.
-Antique examples of this type of choker tend to be even more dainty and elegant but can also make a bold statement.
+The dog collar necklace was adopted by the modern “punk” movement and many really do resemble leather dog collars adorned with spikes.
+However, dog collars can also feature a less literal, modern yet feminine design.
+Antique examples of this type of choker tend to be even more dainty and elegant but are also capable of making bold statements.

 This type of necklace originated in the mid-1800s.
 It's reported that Queen Alexandra of Denmark (1844–1925) wore a dog collar necklace to hide a scar on her neck.

 06 of 11

 The festoon necklace is a commonly misidentified style.
 A festoon by definition is a garland of flowers, ribbons, or leaves hung in a curve as a decorative element or incorporated as an architectural feature.
-Thus, a festoon necklace must have swags or drapes of chain, beads, or metal findings as part of the design.
+Thus, a festoon necklace must have swags or drapes of chain, beads, or metal bindings as part of the design.
 Other elements such as dangling drops may be incorporated, but without the swags, a necklace does not qualify as a festoon.

-The festoon necklace became popular during the Georgian period (1714–1830s) and carried over into the Victorian era (1837–1901).
+The festoon necklace became popular during the Georgian period (1714–1830s), carrying over into the Victorian era (1837–1901).
 Some of the more elaborate fashionable black necklaces (not meant for mourning) made during this period incorporated swags of jet beads.
 Bohemian garnets and other materials were also used.

 Festoon necklaces were popular during the Edwardian era (1901–1910) as well.
 These featured a return to more delicate chains in the designs or elements reflecting the garland style with ribbons, flowers, and bows.

 07 of 11